Thompson sporadic group: Representations

 The centralizer of an element of order 3 of type 3C in the Monster group is a product of the Thompson group and a group of order 3, as a result of which the Thompson group acts on a vertex operator algebra over the field with 3 elements.
 This vertex operator algebra contains the E8 Lie algebra over F3, giving the embedding of Th into E8(3).

+The full normalizer of a 3C element in the Monster group is S3 × Th, so Th centralizes 3 involutions alongside the 3-cycle.
+These involutions are centralized by the Baby monster group, which therefore contains Th as a subgroup.

 The Schur multiplier and the outer automorphism group of the Thompson group are both trivial.

 Generalized monstrous moonshine

 Conway and Norton suggested in their 1979 paper that monstrous moonshine is not limited to the monster, but that similar phenomena may be found for other groups.
 Larissa Queen and others subsequently found that one can construct the expansions of many Hauptmoduln from simple combinations of dimensions of sporadic groups.